 - You will have access to some public benefits and assistance that you did not have access to before you won asylum.

-- After you have spent one year in the United States as an asylee, you can choose to apply to become a Lawful Permanent Resident (green card holder).
+- After you win asylum, you can choose to apply to become a Lawful Permanent Resident (green card holder).
 A few years after becoming a Lawful Permanent Resident, you can choose to apply to become a U.S. citizen.

 Applying for asylum can also provide you with certain protections even before the government makes a decision on your asylum application.